solehudin5699/notes/docs/blog/posts/use-app-script-to-create-api-url-shortener..md

     b.
 Change name sheet, e.g "URLs"

     c.
-Add header , fill cell A1 with "Short Code", cell B1 with "Short URL" and cell C1 with "Created At"
+Add header , fill cell A1 with "Short Code", cell B1 with "Original URL" and cell C1 with "Created At"

     d.
 Save the spreadsheet